yegoD1/schedulechecker/README.md

 If there are no errors, you should get `Certificate was added to keystore`.

 ## Removing the Certificate
-If you are no longer using the tool, you can remove the certificate from the keytool with the following command.
+If you are no longer using the tool, you can remove the certificate from the keytool with the following command or with `removeFromKeytoolMac.command` or `removeFromKeytoolWindows.bat` as administrator.
 Make sure to change the `-storepass` argument to a different password if you changed the keystore password.
 ```shell
 keytool -delete -alias ClassScheduler -cacerts -storepass changeit
 ```